smallbasic/smallbasic.github.io/_build/reference/567-data-ubound.markdown

 > ub = UBOUND (array [, dim])

-Returns the upper bound `ub` of an array `array`. `dim` can be used to specifiy, at which dimension the upper bound should be returned if `array` is a multi-dimensional array.
+Returns the upper bound `ub` of an array `array`. `dim` can be used to specify, at which dimension the upper bound should be returned if `array` is a multi-dimensional array.
 If `dim` is not used the upper bound of the first dimension will be returned.

 See LBOUND for lower bound of an array.